 We recommend using a dedicated Integration User to ensure clean separation of access and easier monitoring.

-Create two new users in your Salesforce org with the following email format:
+Create two new users in your Salesforce org:

 Assign a custom permission set that includes access to both standard and custom objects needed for the sync (see below).